Best Dental Assistant Schools in Ohio – 2023

 This program is meant for certified or registered dental assistants, who have two years of professional work experience.
 The program starts in the fall semester and offers the didactic classes, online.
 Clinical hours, however, must be completed at a dentist office.
 The 14 credit curriculum widens career prospects by enabling you to perform expanded functions as a dental assistant.

-Ohio Valley College of Technology serves the local community by offering dental assistant education that meets the requirements of the industry.
+East Ohio Collegey serves the local community by offering dental assistant education that meets the requirements of the industry.

 The college offers two options (12-month diploma and an 18-month associate degree) to fulfill your dreams of becoming a dental assistant.
 You can choose to do either, depending on your career aspirations.
 While both the programs, prepare you with a dynamic dental assistant curriculum, the associate degree will require you to complete additional courses in liberal arts.
 Both the programs offer an externship and prepare you for the national dental assistant certification exam.
 While the diploma graduates go on to work as entry-level dental assistants, graduates of the associate degree have enhanced employment options in specialty dental clinics, dental insurance companies, dental product sales, and dental school clinics.

-Dental Assistant Career Outlook in Ohio - 2019
+Dental Assistant Career Information For Ohio - 2023

 How Many Dental Assistants are Currently Employed in OH?